poorvapaljoshi/forANZ/README.md

+# Test
-# Added 4 test cases for GET API , POST and PUT.
+Added 4 test cases for GET API , POST and PUT.
 First will fetch the response
 Second will enable searching for a particular is
 Third will add a new record